SumoLogic/sumologic-documentation/docs/integrations/saas-cloud/sentinelone.md

 The SentinelOne App for Sumo Logic is designed to provide security professionals with a comprehensive view of their organization's security posture.
 Based on Sumo Logic’s SentinelOne Source, this app allows you to quickly ingest data from your SentinelOne agents into Sumo Logic for real-time analysis.

 With the SentinelOne App, you can gain valuable insights into your endpoint security data, including threat intelligence, endpoint activity, and system health.
-You can monitor your endpoints for suspicious behaviour and quickly respond to any security incidents that may arise.
+You can monitor your endpoints for suspicious behavior and quickly respond to any security incidents that may arise.

 The app provides pre-built dashboards that enable you to quickly visualize your SentinelOne data and gain insights into your organization's security posture.
-You can customise these dashboards to meet your specific needs and monitor the metrics that matter most.
+You can customize these dashboards to meet your specific needs and monitor the metrics that matter most.
 With the SentinelOne App for Sumo Logic, you can:
 * Ingest data from SentinelOne agents into Sumo Logic for real-time analysis and response
 * Monitor your endpoints for suspicious behaviour and respond to security incidents in real-time
 * Gain valuable insights into your organization's security posture with pre-built dashboards